KPZ Equation from non-simple variations on open ASEP: Microscopic Stochastic Heat Equation

-Indeed, the first-step \eqref{eq:SDEFirstStep} is a direct consequence of the Ito formula which we summarize in words through the following observations; as a guide, we refer to the SDE expansion within Section 2 of \cite{DT}: \begin{itemize} \item The constant drift $\nu_{N} \in \R_{\neq0}$ arises straightforwardly from the constant growth in the exponential defining $\mathfrak{Z}_{T,x}^{N}$. \item The martingale integrator $\d\xi_{T,x}^{N}$ is a sum of the underlying Poisson clock processes attached to bonds and boundary interactions crossing $x \mathscr{I}_{N,0}$, afterwards compensated by their respective drifts.
-More precisely, we have
+} Indeed, the first-step \eqref{eq:SDEFirstStep} is consequence of the Ito formula as follows; we refer to the SDE expansion in Section 2 of \cite{DT}: \begin{itemize} \item The constant drift $\nu_{N} \in \R_{\neq0}$ arises straightforwardly from the constant growth in the exponential defining $\mathbf{Z}_{T,x}^{N}$. \item The martingale integrator $\d\xi_{T,x}^{N}$ is a sum of the underlying Poisson clock processes attached to bonds and boundary interactions crossing $x \mathbb{I}_{N,0}$, afterwards compensated by their respective drifts.
+More precisely, we have {